openziti/ziti/ziti-tunnel/README.md

 the tun interface.
 The point-to-point addresses ensure that the packets are delivered "to the wire", which mean that, for a tun interface, the packets will be picked up by `ziti-tunnel` when it reads data from the tun interface.

+The tun interface and all addresses assigned to it are removed when `ziti-tunnel` terminates.
+The Linux kernel automatically removes the interface when the process that created it terminates.

 ### proxy